 The History department encourages full participation by pupils in lessons, whether in debates, class discussion, group work or role plays.
 The focus of class and homework ranges from short-answer responses to essay-writing, with a strong emphasis on handling source material.
 We teach pupils how to work independently and then to present the results of their study to others.

 Boys learn to critique information by looking at numerous perspectives and sources.
 We encourage the use of technology to aid study and research; online journals and texts are frequently utilised.
 However, the department also believes in the value of books and has an extensive collection.

 Academic support is provided through our History Clinic for boys with particular class work or homework issues, through lunchtime revision sessions for GCSE and A-Level students, and through a dedicated programme for sixth-formers wishing to study History at university.

 Ample extra-curricular opportunities are offered.
 Our History Club for Lower School boys has a varied programme, from model-making to historical films, and there are Upper School and Middle School History societies that organise talks by members of staff and outside speakers.
-The department itself invites in guest speakers, such as Holocaust survivors, and organises visits, including a Year 7 trip to the Tower of London, a Year 8 visit to Hampton Court, a Year 9 visit to Duxford Imperial War Museum and an overnight trip to Ypres and the Somme in Year 9.
-Sixth-formers attend an A-Level conference on aspects of their course, and there is a trip to Russia, taking in St Petersburg and Moscow.
+The department itself invites in guest speakers, such as Holocaust survivors, and organises visits, including a Year 8 visit to Hampton Court, and conferences for A-level historians.